-The USGS Lidar Base Specification Version 1.3 states: "Data voids in lidar are gaps in the point cloud coverage caused by surface absorbance, scattering, or refraction of the lidar pulse (that is, where laser pulse energy is not returned to the sensor), instrument or processing anomalies or failure, obstruction of the lidar pulse, or improper collection because of flight plans.
-A data void is considered to be any area greater than or equal to (4 x ANPS) squared), which is measured using first returns only.
+The USGS Lidar Base Specification Version 2.1 states: "A data void is considered to be any area greater than or equal to $(4 \times ANPS)$ squared, which is measured using first returns only.
 Data voids within a single swath are not acceptable, except in the following circumstances:

-- (1) where caused by waterbodies; - (2) where caused by areas of low near infrared reflectivity, such as asphalt or composition roofing; - (3) where caused by lidar shadowing from buildings or other features; or - (4) where appropriately filled in by another swath."
+- (1) where caused by waterbodies; - (2) where caused by areas of low near infrared reflectivity, such as asphalt or composition roofing; - (3) where caused by lidar shadowing from buildings or other features; or - (4) where appropriately filled in by another swath.